-Anomaly detection has great potential.
-If done right.
-Organizations need to re-thinking their approach to these solutions, by building systems that can overcome these obstacles and perform efficiently, while remaining lightweight and flexible.
+Anomaly detection has great potential, if done right.
+Organizations need to rethink their approach, by building systems that can overcome these obstacles and perform efficiently, while remaining lightweight and flexible.
 Are you sure your strategy and processes are correctly set up to deliver the benefits you expect from investing in anomaly detection?

 The most common approaches to anomaly detection are burdened by computational complexity.
 Many need training to learn patterns from the data, continuous updating, fine-tuning and ongoing maintenance, all of which consumes an enormous amount of resources.”

 Knowing which book you should take from the shelf is not easy.
 Every algorithm must be adapted to tackle any major challenge and managed at scale within the constraints and specific scope of your enterprise setting.

 We have developed a succinct executive guide to help you set a blueprint to unlock the full value of anomaly detection with machine learning.
 This blueprint involves 9 distinct critical steps, organized in 3 main stages:

 With every analysis problem, understanding and codifying the context is an essential first step.
 This is all the more true in anomaly detection systems.
 The context enables us to understand which parts of the process and which parameters we should focus on.

 Machine learning needs to be guided so it can accomplish the goals described by business requirements.
 What types of anomalies are we after?
 How does the underlying process work?
 What are the key inputs and outputs that we want to codify?

 Another vital question in this early stage of analysis is which variables are good target candidates for spotting anomalies.
 For example in a typical application use case, such as transaction monitoring, shall we focus on the number of outliers?
 On the timing with which they occur?
 On empirical statistical events?
 Do we have all the necessary data?